PostHog/posthog.com/contents/handbook/communication.md

 1. Adapt to Audience Tone - Before going into the business portion of your meeting, evaluate first the tone of the audience.
 Adapt your tone accordingly in order to appeal to various types of personalities.
 1. Mid-call - Half-way through the meeting, check in with your audience.
 Ask them what their thoughts are on the progression of this meeting and if what you're presenting is on the right track.
 This helps both you and the audience by re-aligning expectations and making sure the meeting is going the right direction.
 1. Pre-Close Summary - 10 Minutes (1-hour meetings) or 5 minutes (30 minute meetings) prior to ending the call, ask the audience to build out an agenda for the next step or meeting.
 This helps to secure next steps and to ensure there are no balls dropped.
-1. Post Meeting Action - Immediately write down notes and next steps and input into proper directory (Google Drive, Salesforce, etc.).
+1. Post Meeting Action - Immediately write down notes and next steps and input into proper directory (Google Drive, Hubspot, etc.).
-1. Two Block Rule - For in person meetings with external parties you should wait until you're more than two blocks from the meeting before discussing the results of the meeting.
-Nobody wants to hear themselves being discussed in the bathroom.

 ## Everything starts with a Merge Request